ClassicBoost/Psych-Forever/README.md

 ## Experimental
 * Right now, I am planning on adding a feature where the game automatically switches over to the modpack when you have it selected.
 (Such as different background and music)
 * Updated Editors
   * Icon steps (Character editor icon steps is a bit buggy)
 * New Score System
+  * millisecond based score
 * Some features from newer Psych, not all though.